silverstripe/cwp/docs/en/02_Features/blog_recipe.md

 categorisation and tagging of blog posts.

 <div class="alert alert-info" markdown='1'>
-From 1.1.0 onwards the `blog recipe` is included along side the basic recipe by default.
+From 1.1.0 onwards the `blog recipe` is included along side the other SilverStripe and CWP recipes by default.
 </div>

 [Three levels of permissions are supported](https://github.com/silverstripe/silverstripe-blog/blob/master/docs/en/userguide/roles.md):